WrappedUsername/apexmite-jac/moreREADME/activation-functions.md

 They allow the stacking of multiple layers of neurons as the output would now be a non-linear combination of input passed through multiple layers.
 Any output can be represented as a functional computation in a neural network.

 - The Tanh activation function for sentiment analysis.
-- The DNN will also use Sigmoid activation function for probability distributions.
+- The Sigmoid activation function for probability distributions.